Ehyiah/MappingBundle/README.md

 # MappingBundle
-Symfony bundle to automap Entity to DTO and DTO to Entity.

-This bundle is useful when you want to map properties from an object to another object.
+Symfony bundle to automap an object into another object easily.

 It was mainly built in order to avoid passing full entities to symfony forms when you want to edit them.
 But you can use it in many ways.

 It was designed to be as easy as possible, all the mapping is located into a single object that is "aware" of the target class and properties destinations.